 The Victoria Peak is Hong Kong’s number one tourist destination, and if it’s your first time visiting the city, the peak should be really on top of the list!
 Be warned that it can get crowded but rest assured, the view will be stunning and you’ll even get to see the skyscrapers and the beautiful panoramic view of Hong Kong and Kowloon!

-One of the oldest housing complexes built in 1962, Choi Hung State is a must visit.
+One of the oldest housing complexes built in 1962, Choi Hung State is a must-visit.
 Complete with its famous basketball court, the complex is painted in rainbow colours, with the purpose to make the residents happier.
-Fun fact: Choi Hung means rainbow in Cantonese language.
+Fun fact: Choi Hung means rainbow in the Cantonese language.

 Ping Shek Estate’s monochromatic and symmetrical design is perfect for cool snapshots.
-The famous ‘look up’ shot is one of the most replicated in Hong Kong.
-Bonus points if a bird or an airplane gets in the frame.
+The famous ‘lookup’ shot is one of the most replicated in Hong Kong.
+Bonus points if a bird or an aeroplane gets in the frame.

-One of the most well-known and iconic spots in Hong Kong, the Tian Tan Buddha (or known as Big Buddha) is a beautiful spot to capture beautiful sight of the statues.
+One of the most well-known, iconic spots and must-visit location in Hong Kong, the Tian Tan Buddha (or known as Big Buddha) is a beautiful spot to capture beautiful sight of the statues.
 Big Buddha seems peaceful as it sits high above Lantau Island and the temple is a site of great religious significance.

 - Graham Street – The colourful mural of old townhouses of the city’s iconic tong lau tenement buildings, it is indisputably the most photographed street art in Hong Kong.